 LC: As I prepared these questions, I was amazed how many times you’ve been interviewed.
 Hats off to your patience!
 So now I turn things around—is there any question you’ve never been asked but always wanted to answer?

 AS: Ha, thanks for your acknowledgement.
 Nobody has ever asked me about the process of being interviewed itself.
-I would ask, “Why do I agree to do so many interviews?”
+I would ask myself, “Why do I agree to do so many interviews?”

 Much of the answer would likely be attributed to the vanity/fear that fuels most self-promotion.
 But I’ve come to find another value: Writers often say that they write in order to learn what they think.
 That’s a bit of the way I feel about interviews.
 If I try to answer the questions honestly, I often end the interview knowing more about myself than when I started.
 So thank you for making that happen.